 In the Summer, Jordan navigated through the Federal Voting Assistance Program (FVAP) website to apply to receive our absentee ballot.
 This application was through the Federal Post Card Application (FPCA), which explains the two acronyms above!
 For a government website, the steps seemed pretty straightforward.

 The first thing we had to do to fill out the application was to select our state and county jurisdiction.

 Then, we had to choose the type of voting classification.
 For us, we selected “U.S. citizen living outside the country, and I intend to return.”

 Next, we had to fill out personal information about ourselves, including our date of birth, social security number, and political party.
 We also had to fill out our voting residence.
-The state defaulted to South Carolina, which we had selected at the beginning.
-Choosing our voting residence was an essential step so that we could receive the correct ballot.
+The state defaulted to South Carolina, which we had initially selected.
+Choosing our voting residence was an essential step in receiving the correct ballot.
 We still own a home and used this address for our voting residence.